BorisRado/azure-functions-plugin/README.md

 6. Push the zip to azure functions, `az functionapp deployment source config-zip -g <resource-group-name> -n <function-app-name> --src $(readlink -f app.zip)` - change the resource group name and function name with the values you set during step 2.

 ### Automatic deployment
-Steps $3-6$ can be automated with the plugin, by just running the command:
+Steps 3-6 can be automated with the plugin, by just running the command:
 ```bash
 mvn config-generator:deploy -DresourceGroupName=<resource-group-name> -DfunctionAppName=<function-app-name>
 ```

-#### TO-DO
-Only deployment with `az` is supported.
-Extend the plugin to support deployment also with `curl`.